martindbp/merkl/README.md

 * We want to be able to create a pipeline during development, and easily deploy it without having to reimplement it
 * Pipeline results from production should be easily reproducible in development

-Merkl tries to solve these issues by:
+MerkL tries to solve these issues by:

 1. Providing simple tools to offload the storage of large files to e.g. S3 and only keep references in the git repository
 2. Providing a way to chain together Python functions into pipelines, and fetch cached results without first having to executing the functions